Square Root LASSO: Well-posedness, Lipschitz stability and the tuning trade off: Uniqueness of solutions and regularity conditions for

 \begin{theorem}[Uniqueness of solutions] Under \cref{ass:weak}, $\bar x$ is the unique solution of~\cref{eq:SR-LASSO}. \end{theorem} \begin{proof} Let $\bar y:=\frac{b-A\bar x}{\|A\bar x-b\|}$ denote the unique dual solution and consider the auxiliary problem with $\cS:=N_{\bB}(\bar y)=\R_{+}\{\bar y\}$:

 The optimality conditions for~\cref{eq:R} read

-Using \cref{cor:Invar}(b) and the fact that $0\in N_{\cS}(b-Ax)$, we see that every solution of~\cref{eq:SR-LASSO} solves~\cref{eq:R}.
+Using \cref{prop:FR}(b) and the fact that $0\in N_{\cS}(b-Ax)$, we see that every solution of~\cref{eq:SR-LASSO} solves~\cref{eq:R}.
 Now, $\bar x$ is the unique solution of~\cref{eq:R} if (and only if) $0\in \inter \p \psi(\bar x)$~\cite[Lemma 3.2]{gilbert2017solution}.
 Since $A\bar x-b\neq 0$, we find that $ N_\cS(b-A\bar x)=\{\bar y\}^\perp=\rge P$, where $P:=\identity - \bar{y}\bar{y}^{\top}$ is the orthogonal projection onto $\{\bar y\}^\perp$.
 We now observe that $0\in \inter \p \psi(\bar x)$ if and only if the following two conditions hold: Since our assumptions imply that $N_{\cS}(b-A\bar x)=\rge P$, we find that

 Here the first identity uses \Cref{lem:Aux} and the fact that $A^{\top}\bar y\in \lambda\p\|\cdot\|_1(\bar x)$.
 The second one follows by taking orthogonal complements on both sides.
-The penultimate equivalence uses \Cref{lem:SD1Norm} (b), and the last equivalence uses \Cref{cor:Equiv}.
+The penultimate equivalence uses \Cref{lem:SD1Norm}(c), and the last equivalence uses \Cref{cor:Equiv}.

 In addition, we observe that

 which can be seen to be equivalent to (ii) by \Cref{lem:SD1Norm} (b). \end{proof}

 \begin{remark} Note that for $I=\emptyset$ (\ie{} $\bar x=0$), condition (i) is vacuously satisfied, so the sufficient conditions collapse to